 These approaches are poorly suited, however, to circumstances where an intra-option structure is more variable, as when a journalist attempts to secure an interview for a breaking story.
 Instead, such cases favor intra-option planning towards a goal.
 Compared with non-hierarchical (“flat”) model-based planning, defining options over reliably valuable goals is computationally efficient because it summarizes the expected rewards of implementing the goal, rather than deriving the expected reward from search over a full model of the task (13).
 For instance, a journalist can retrieve the cached value of pursuing interviews (learned from past experience), rather than deriving the value of these actions by search over many full-length policies for news reporting.
 Below, we illustrate these computational savings for a specific task.

 In summary, modeling habitual goal selection in the reinforcement learning framework comprises three claims.
-First, hierarchical control can be implemented defining options over goal states.
+First, hierarchical control can be implemented by defining options over goal states.
 Second, intra-option policies may be derived from model-based planning towards those goals states.
 Finally, options may be selected according to cached values derived from model-free update.
 These features complement tasks where pursuit of a sub-goal is reliably valuable (favoring the computational efficacy of model-free valuation of an option), but the means of achieving the subgoal is highly variable (favoring the flexibility of model-based planning within the option).

-Our proposal can be contrasted with the recent suggestion that humans may sometimes employ goal-directed control in a manner superordinate to habitual action (8-9).
+Our proposal can be contrasted with the recent suggestion that humans may sometimes employ goal-directed control in a manner superordinate to habitual action (9, 10)—that is, in which a model-based controller selects habitized action sequences.
 We seek evidence of the opposite relationship; yet, these models are not mutually exclusive.
 To the contrary, they share the common assumption that humans will flexibly adapt the use of habitual and goal-directed control across levels of hierarchically organized behavior in order to suit the demands of a particular task.
 In other words, both propose a “heterarchy” of behavioral control.

 The possibility of habitual control over goal selection complements several existing models in RL and psychology (11-13).
 Some RL algorithms have implemented model-free control over hierarchical goal selection, and with promising results (12).
 This formal approach to model-free control over model-based planning has not, however, received a direct experimental test in humans.
 Meanwhile, psychological models of hierarchical planning recognize the problem of goal selection and have implemented a number of solutions, varying in scope and specificity.
-These include the use of hidden-layer backpropagation networks (14), Pavlovian search heuristics (32), procedural learning mechanisms (33), the chunking of action sequences (30, 31), and other dedicated or domain-specific solutions (3, 34).
+These include the use of hidden-layer backpropagation networks (14), Pavlovian search heuristics (32), procedural learning mechanisms (33), the chunking of action sequences (9, 10), and other dedicated or domain-specific solutions (3, 34).
 Here, we aim to explicitly link a formal model of habitual control over goal selection to experimental data.